0x08088405/iwbte-viri-edition/README.md

 ### Features ⭐

 - Plays just like the established **yuuutu** engine, no need to worry about using a nonstandard engine!
 - **NO SOLIDS!** Yeah, that disgusting abomination of a GameMaker feature is gone.
-Yay
+Yay!
-- The entire project is created in pure GameMaker Language (GML) and is cross-platform
+- The entire project is created in pure GameMaker Language (GML) and is cross-platform.
-- Designed to be very simple to understand, modify and be highly customizable
+- Designed to be very simple to understand, modify and be highly customizable.
-- Minimal sound system & mixer built on top of the basic audio interface
+- Minimal sound system & mixer built on top of the basic audio interface.
 - Debug hotkeys: godmode, saving, gravity, room switching, fps set, v-align set
 - Debug overlay: room, player coordinates (with v-align), h-align, fps / fps_real
-- No unnecessary files included: Compact 150 kB **.gmz** download
+- No unnecessary files included: Compact <200kB **.gmz** download

 ## Setup
 ### Downloads & Getting Started 📰